-Does your LinkedIn profile speak to your ideal clients or is it all about you?
+Does your LinkedIn profile speak to your ideal clients and potential prospects or is it all about you?

-Do you come up in the search results when potential prospects are looking for what you offer?
+Do you come up in the search results when potential prospects are looking for someone who offers what you offer?

 Simply having a LinkedIn profile is no longer enough.
-With over 400,000,000 LinkedIn members, there is a very good chance your prospective clients will never find you.
-That is unless you take some very proactive steps to ensure that you are:
+With over a half billion LinkedIn members, there is a very good chance your prospective clients will never find you.
+That is unless you’ve taken some very proactive steps to ensure that you are:

 If you can manage these two things and create a professional and search-optimized LinkedIn profile, you will be well on your way to turning your profile into a lead generation magnet.

-I am going to share with you the three most important areas of your LinkedIn profile and what you need to do to ensure they are client focused and search optimized.
-I even include a video tutorial below to show you exactly how to do this.
+I am going to share with you the three most important areas of your LinkedIn profile and what you need to do to ensure they are client-focused and optimized for LinkedIn search.
+I have even included a video below to share more on how to do this.

 1. LinkedIn Profile Headline